dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 ## Vision

+apple 1984 commercial
+- see summary on vision
+- it posed apple's product as being somehow fundamentally different
+  - and conveyed the rebellious spirit that apple wanted to market
+- for many people it was the first major impression of apple that they had.  and AFAIK (fact-check) the ad didn't even feature the product
+  - and it left many people scratching their heads
+  - but for many of those people who resonated emotionally with the message, they felt compelled to learn more about apple's upcoming products.
+  - the effort they spent doing meant that their emotional connection to apple's product and their image of apple's newly established brand would be reinforced.
+- apple was trying to reach people who went against the grain because it wanted to reach artists and writers and other creatives
+  - again ... fact check
+  - but the point is, they were trying to create an ad that would resonate with customers who had specific qualities
+  - because they weren't just trying to market to everyone and build the biggest market they could
+  - no, they wanted their market share to be driven by acquiring a particular kind of customer. they wanted to capture that person's imagination and they wanted to make them passionate about apple's products by leading them to share Apple and Steve Job's vision of personal computing.

 And this brings us to vision.
 Your expert level understanding of your market, your skill, or whatever it is drives the development of your vision.
 Great people always have a vision, which is driven by how